someone2060/someone2060/README.md

 # Hi!
 Welcome to my page! 👋
 I'm a high school student in Alberta interested in all things computer science.
 Currently the code lead of Scarlett Robotics, I'm committed to improving soft and technical skills of Scarlett Robotics' team.
-I'm learning C#, C++, and Java.
-I have intermediate experience in Python, HTML, CSS, and Processing.
+I'm learning C# and C++.
+I have intermediate experience in Python, Java, HTML, CSS, and Processing.
 ### Want to get in contact?
 Email me at liangdaniel48@gmail.com.

 <!---